hotosm/osm-rawdata/README.md

 - Latest on PyPi:
   `pip install osm-rawdata`

+- Including the packages required for `importer.py`:
+  `pip install osm-rawdata[importer]`

+> NOTE that importer.py will not work unless the extra dependencies
+> are specified using osm-rawdata[importer]

 ## Using the Container Image

 - osm-rawdata scripts can be used via the pre-built container images.